 Curb your sweet tooth with chocolate that is high in cacao content.
 Cacao offers antioxidants to prevent and reverse cell damage and curb aging and disease.
 They are also lower in sugar than conventional chocolate.
 These are generally dark chocolate and have a percentage of 70% cacao or higher.
 Avoid sweets with high fructose corn syrup, PGPR (a low-cost replacement for cacao, the main health component in chocolate), and hydrogenated oils.

 Often the truck stop cafes and restaurants offer a chance to rest, eat, and socialize.
-The options are rarely healthy, and when they are, let’s be honest- they aren’t that good.
+The food options are rarely healthy for truck drivers, and when they are, let’s be honest- they aren’t that good.
 A few better options would be a veggie burger in place of a regular burger, or a baked potato instead of mashed.
 It’s a great time to chat over a cup of coffee and a side of toast, keeping it to a snack break instead of a meal.

 Once in a while, there is a well-placed grocery store that has ample parking.
 This can be a great time to stock up on fruits, vegetables, and other healthy options.
 Many have better-equipped delis than a fuel station for both hot and cold options.
 Try to choose veggies over meats, and avoid added fat from frying, cheese, or thick sauces and gravy.
-Satsumas are small, easy to eat, store well, and pack plenty of Vitamin C. Hummus is a great option for adding flavor, iron, and protein to carrot sticks, crackers, and sandwiches.
+Satsumas are small, easy to eat, store well, and pack plenty of Vitamin C in addition to this hummus is a great option for adding flavor, iron, and protein to carrot sticks, crackers, and sandwiches.

 Greens, tomatoes, cucumbers, carrots, avocados, seeds/nuts (almonds, walnuts, sunflower seeds, pumpkin seeds) dressing.
 In a pinch?
-Most fuel stations have a premade salad or veggie tray, try to up the satisfaction by adding nuts, seeds, avocado, etc. The healthy fats make a salad with more staying power to keep you full longer.
+Most fuel stations have a premade salad or veggie tray, try to up the satisfaction by adding nuts, seeds as well as avocado.
+The healthy fats make a salad with more staying power to keep you full longer.

 Bread, hummus, zucchini, thinly cut carrots, etc. Have a grill available?
 Grill your veggies first for a hot sandwich.

-Order an extra baked potato or two from the cafe next stop.
+Order an extra baked potato or two from the café’s next stop.
 Keep it in the fridge or a cooler and use it as a base for a loaded baked potato later.
-Great add on options include arugula, beans, nuts, seeds, hummus, salsa.
+Great add-on options include arugula, beans, nuts, seeds, hummus, and salsa.

 Some things are just favorites, and they are hard to walk past.
 This is a list of my favorite healthier swaps, they can be ordered in bulk on Amazon, Thrive Market, or directly from the company and kept in the truck, better for your health and wallet!